The latest in multitasking fashionable wear, bringing eye contact back to the 21st Century.

 The hats used in the short were all homemade props, so I had to figure out how to make these for real, get a shopping cart up and running on the website, and get some custom made Texting Hats shipped out to my very first customers out in Australia.
 Here's the segment:

-And now you too can enjoy emitting or receiving "eye contact" as well by visiting TextingHat.com.
-For those of you who wish to emit eye contact, purchasing a hat with an image of your own face will be the best option for you.
-For those who want to receive eye contact, using the image of a friend's face will work most efficiently.
+A website was built (it’s no longer online) for people interesting in “emitting or receiving eye contact.”
+For those who wished to emit eye contact, purchasing a hat with an image of their own face was the best option.
+For those who wanted to receive eye contact, using the image of a friend's face worked the most efficiently.

 "Right This Minute" (USA)